 A Medication To Treat Meth Addiction?
 Some Take A New Look At Naltrexone

 Melinda McDowell had used drugs since she was a teenager.
 But she didn't try methamphetamine until one fateful night in 2017 after her mother died suddenly of a stroke.
-She went over to a neighbor's house and he had crystal meth.
+She went to a neighbor's house and he had crystal meth.

 "I tried it and I was hooked from the first hit," McDowell says.
 "It was an explosion of the senses.
 It was the biggest high I'd ever experienced."

-But after, McDowell says that big high started getting more elusive.
-Still she kept using the drug frequently, and it took a toll.
+Afterward, McDowell says, that big high started getting more elusive.
+But she kept using the drug frequently, and it took a toll.
 She went from 240 pounds to 110.
-Eventually, she lost custody of her children who were put in foster homes.
+Eventually, she lost custody of her children, who were put in foster homes.
 McDowell started having hallucinations.

-McDowell tried many times to stop using meth but when she'd quit for a few days, she'd have severe panic attacks and begin to shake uncontrollably.
+McDowell tried many times to stop using meth, but when she'd quit for a few days, she'd have severe panic attacks and begin to shake uncontrollably.
 One night, she remembers lying on her bathroom floor thinking that if she didn't get help, she'd die.

-She'd heard about a woman named Nancy Beste, who'd recently opened the doors to a treatment center, Road to Recovery, in Steamboat Springs, Colo., near where McDowell lived.
+She heard about a woman named Nancy Beste who had recently opened the doors to a treatment center called Road to Recovery in Steamboat Springs, Colo., near where McDowell lived.
 McDowell says she begged Beste for help.

 Beste, who's a certified addiction counselor and physician assistant, says McDowell's call came at a fortuitous time.
-She'd just gotten back from a conference where she learned about research into what's called medication-assisted treatment, or MAT, for methamphetamine users.
+She had just gotten back from a conference where she learned about research into what's called medication-assisted treatment, or MAT, for methamphetamine users.
 Some early studies indicate that naltrexone, the same medication used to treat alcohol addiction and opioids, can work for some people addicted to methamphetamine.

 Beste gave McDowell a prescription for naltrexone and signed her up for individual and group therapy.
-McDowell says three to four hours after she took the first pill, she felt better.
+McDowell says that three to four hours after she took the first pill, she felt better.
 After the second pill, the withdrawals lessened.

 "The shaking started going away.
 I wasn't panicking.
-I could feel some relief."
-McDowell says.
+I could feel some relief," McDowell says.
 "I knew there was something different."

-That was over a year ago.
+That was more than a year ago.
 McDowell is still sober today.

 Nationally, methamphetamine use is soaring, especially in the West, and the treatment community is struggling to come up with the best ways to help.

-Medication-assisted treatment with drugs like methadone, buprenorphine and naltrexone are standard care for people addicted to opioids, but there are currently no FDA-approved medications for meth addiction.
-Still a number of practitioners are beginning to experiment with treating meth use disorder with naltrexone — along with other medications like the antidepressant bupropion.
-And researchers are taking a look at naltrexone for meth too, finding some promising initial results.
+Medication-assisted treatment with drugs such as methadone, buprenorphine and naltrexone are standard care for people addicted to opioids, but there are currently no FDA-approved medications for meth addiction.
+Still, a number of practitioners are beginning to experiment with treating meth use disorder with naltrexone — along with other medications like the antidepressant bupropion.
+And researchers are taking a look at naltrexone for meth, too, finding some promising initial results.

-Dr. Keith Heinzerling, an addiction medicine specialist at the Pacific Neuroscience Institute in Santa Monica, California, says he prescribes naltrexone off-label, in combination with other medications, for methamphetamine addiction if patients are interested in trying it.
+Dr. Keith Heinzerling, an addiction medicine specialist at the Pacific Neuroscience Institute in Santa Monica, Calif., says he prescribes naltrexone off-label, in combination with other medications, for methamphetamine addiction if patients are interested in trying it.
 And he believes, when combined with physician oversight and counseling, it can be an effective treatment.

 "I think there's a great opportunity to try naltrexone," Heinzerling says.
 "There's actually a decent amount of evidence that it might help, and if I had a family member [addicted to meth], I would recommend they try it."